AbigailVincent/pathreview/JOURNAL.md

 questions on my own issue at this point — root cause and fix location are both clear.
 SQLAlchemy 2.x — this matches issue #154, not my assigned issue).
+## Week 9 — Implementation (mid-week check-in)

+Implemented the fix in `api/routes/health.py`: the Redis health check now builds its client from `settings.redis_url` via `redis.Redis.from_url()`, replacing the broken references to the nonexistent `settings.redis_host` and `settings.redis_port`.
+Added a socket timeout (2s) so a slow/unreachable Redis can't hang the health check indefinitely.

+Verified manually in both directions: with Redis running, `/health` now correctly reports `"redis": "healthy"`; with Redis stopped (`docker compose stop redis`), it correctly reports `"redis": "unhealthy"` with a real connection-timeout error in the logs, instead of the old `AttributeError`.

+Wrote `tests/unit/test_health.py` with 3 tests covering the healthy case, the genuinely-unhealthy case, and a regression test asserting the fix uses `settings.redis_url` specifically (guards against this exact bug recurring).
+All 3 pass.
+Ran the full test suite to confirm no regressions — pre-existing failures exist in the suite (tracked separately as issues #158/#159, unrelated to this fix) but my change introduces zero new failures.

+## Week 9 — Submission

+**PR link:** [will add once opened — see below]

+**Summary:** Fixed issue #155 — the `/health` endpoint's Redis check now uses the correct `settings.redis_url` config field instead of nonexistent `redis_host`/`redis_port` attributes, so it accurately reports Redis's real status instead of always failing.